MiamiOH-CSE274/Portfolio/README.md

 * The call stack (not to be confused with the stack data structure!)
 	The call stack is the data structure that stores the data tree of active methods in the program.
+//add stuff about the difference between the heap and the stack. explain its role in storing variables and parameters.
 * The heap (not to be confused with the heap data structure!)
-	The heap is the allocation of memory where new data values are stored.
+	The heap is the allocation of memory where new dynamic data values are stored.
+//be more specific
 * Address
 	An address gives the location to an object.
 * Pointer